stolksdorf/vitreum/v3 changelog.md

 # migrating to vitreum 3
 Oh boy.
 Vitreum3 is big news.
 Let's get your projects ready to rumble.

+#### improvements
+* Huge speed improvements.
+Sometimes up to 6x faster.
+* Size of project down 40%
+* Code is much easier read and follow
+* All dependacies are up to date
+* React 0.14 support
+* Built projects should be smaller
+* Ignoring `node_modules` now, keeping the project up to date

 #### computer stuff
 * Update npm to 3.3.x and node to 4.2.x
 * Add `NODE_PATH=./shared` to your environment variables.